ttrefoni/DPHPT/README.md

 lrate = [0.00001,0.001,0.01]
 layers = [1,2,3]
 ```
-To adjust the hyper-parameters for this model, simply change the range of potential values.
-If you are using an alternative model you will need to also adjust the following sections of the other scripts:
+To adjust the hyper-parameters for an LSTM model, simply change the range of potential values.
+This method is intended to be used for LSTM models, but if you would like to train an alternative model with different hyper-parameters you will need to also adjust the following sections of the other scripts:

 a. [create_hps_grid.py](template/create_hps_grid.py)
     ```python
     #line 24-28